 What does our office do?

-Environmental Ministries works to inspire and equip congregations and presbyteries to work for eco-justice for all of God's earth.
+Environmental Ministries, a part of the Presbyterian Hunger Program, works to inspire and equip congregations and presbyteries to work for eco-justice for all of God's earth.

 - produces, promotes and distributes faith-based environmental resources for individuals, congregations and presbyteries

 - responds and educates about Presbyterian Church USA environmental policies, passed through General Assemblies

 - links Presbyterians to resources on issues such as water, climate change, fracking, and even eco-justice worship.

 - coordinates the Environmental Ministries Action Network, a communication network for Presbyterians involved in earth care in their churches and presbyteries

 - oversees the Earth Care Congregations program, which encourages Presbyterian churches to care for God’s earth and certifies those that have affirmed the Earth Care Pledge and taken holistic actions in earth care in the fields of worship, education, facilities and outreach